-(A) A certificate of occupancy issued by the Zoning Administrator is required prior to:

-(1) Occupancy or use of a building hereafter erected, altered, or moved; and

-(2) Change of use of any building or land.

-(B) (1) (a) In conjunction with the final building inspection, the Zoning Administrator shall certify that all requirements of this chapter have been met.

-(b) The applicant shall call for such certification coincident with the final building inspection or within ten days following completion.

-(c) A certificate of occupancy, either for the whole or part of a building, shall be applied for coincident with the application for a certificate of zoning compliance and shall be issued within ten days after the erection or structural alterations or change in use of the building, or part, shall have been completed in conformity with the provisions of this chapter.

-(2) (a) A certificate of occupancy shall not be issued unless the proposed use of a building or land conforms to the applicable provisions of this chapter.
+- (A) A certificate of occupancy issued by the Zoning Administrator is required in advance of: - (1) Occupancy or use of a building hereafter erected, altered, or moved; and - (2) Change of use of any building or land. - (B) (1) (a) In conjunction with the final building inspection, the Zoning Administrator shall certify that all requirements of this chapter have been met. - (b) The applicant shall call for such certification coincident with the final building inspection or within ten days following completion. - (c) A certificate of occupancy, either for the whole or part of a building, shall be applied for coincident with the application for a certificate of zoning compliance and shall be issued within ten days after the erection or structural alterations or change in use of the building, or part, shall have been completed in conformity with the provisions of this chapter. - (2) (a) A certificate of occupancy shall not be issued unless the proposed use of a building or land conforms to the applicable provisions of this chapter.

+23 Currently doing this, but specifically outlines where these fees are to be found and how they are set.
-(b) If the certificate of occupancy is denied, the Zoning Administrator shall state in writing the reasons for refusal and the applicant shall be notified of the refusal.

-(c) A record of all certificates shall be kept on file in the office of the Zoning Administrator, and copies shall be furnished on request to any person having a proprietary or tenancy interest in the building or land involved.
+- (b) If the certificate of occupancy is denied, the Zoning Administrator shall state in writing the reasons for refusal and the applicant shall be notified of the refusal. - (c) A record of all certificates shall be kept on file in the office of the Zoning Administrator, and copies shall be furnished on request to any person having a proprietary or tenancy interest in the building or land involved.

-§ 153.091 CONSTRUCTION PROGRESS.
+§ 153.091 CONSTRUCTION OF PROGRESS.

 If no substantial construction progress has been made within six months of the date of the issuance of the building permit, the Town shall contact the County Building Inspections and inquire as to whether the building permit is still valid.
 If the building permit is no longer valid, then the certificate of zoning compliance issued by the Town will be considered expired.
-(Ord. passed 10-19-1983; Ord. passed 8-12-2013)
+24the building permit becomes invalid.